reactome/analysis-report/README.md

 mvn clean package
 ```

-Since this module will retrieve Reactome Pathway data from the [Reactome Graph Database](https://reactome.org/dev/graph-database) , you should install that in your local environment, if you dno't have that yet or never earpiece, we strongly recommend that you have a look on it.
+Since this module will retrieve Reactome Pathway data from the [Reactome Graph Database](https://reactome.org/dev/graph-database) , you should install that in your local environment, if you don't have that yet or never experience on that, we strongly recommend that you have a look on it.
-to do the good practice, the Neo4j's Java system property name should be: "neo4j.host", "noe4j.port", "neo4j.user", "neo4j.password".this will be access by `System.getProperty("neo4j.xxxx")`.
+To follow the good practice, the Neo4j's Java system property name should be: "neo4j.host", "noe4j.port", "neo4j.user" and "neo4j.password", those will be access by `System.getProperty("neo4j.xxxx")`.

 Add Analysis Exporter as maven dependency in your project